Wake (ceremony)

-A wake is a social gathering associated with death, held before or after a funeral.
+A wake or visitation is a social gathering associated with death, held before a funeral.
 Traditionally, a wake involves family and friends keeping watch over the body of the dead person, usually in the home of the deceased.
 Some wakes are held at a funeral home or another convenient location.
 The wake or the viewing of the body is a part of death rituals in many cultures.
 It allows one last interaction with the dead, providing a time for the living to express their thoughts and feelings with the deceased.
 It highlights the idea that the loss is borne by the whole community and is a way of honoring the deceased member.
 The emotional tone of a wake is sometimes seen as more positive than a funeral due to the socially supportive atmosphere and the focus on the life rather than the death of the deceased.

+In many cultures a reception is held to celebrate the life of the deceased after the funeral rather than before it.

 Origin

 The term originally referred to a late-night prayer vigil but is now mostly used for the social interactions accompanying a funeral.
 While the modern usage of the verb wake is "become or stay alert", a wake for the dead harks back to the vigil, "watch" or "guard" of earlier times.
 It is a misconception that people at a wake are waiting in case the deceased should "wake up".

 The term wake was originally used to denote a prayer vigil, often an annual event held on the feast day of the saint to whom a parish church was dedicated.
 Over time the association with prayer has become less important, although not lost completely, and in many countries a wake is now mostly associated with the social interactions accompanying a funeral.